knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 * Implement the altitude compensation method and use it instead of pressure compensation.
 * Calculate absolute humidity from the relative humidity value you get from the sensor.
 * Calculate the dew point.
-* Implement the remaining methods.
+* Implement the remaining methods listed in the sensor's [Interface Description].

 [Interface Description]: https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9.5_CO2/Sensirion_CO2_Sensors_SCD30_Interface_Description.pdf